Trump -- under fire -- returns to the campaign

 Washington (CNN)President Donald Trump is taking his fate into his own hands.

-Reeling from a week that included firing his national security adviser, the withdrawal of a Cabinet nominee and persistent questions over alleged collusion between his campaign and Russia, Trump is aiming to regain control of his nascent administration by putting himself back in the spotlight.
+Reeling from a week that included the firing of his national security adviser, the withdrawal of a Cabinet nominee and persistent questions over contacts between his campaign and Russia, Trump is aiming to regain control of his nascent administration by putting himself back in the spotlight.

 The centerpiece of the effort: a return to the scorched-earth politics that served him so well on the campaign trail.
 That was on display Thursday when Trump cranked up the political theater during an extraordinary news conference that transferred the seething air of grievance from his campaign rallies to the ornate splendor of the East Room of the White House.